 Fortunately, Fulidhoo looked even more stunning than Maafushi.
 Look at the colour of that water!

 I grabbed my backpack and wobbled off the ferry, where our guesthouse owner was waiting for us.
 Unlike in Maafushi, where dozens of owners met us from the boat, he was the only one there.
-Like in Maafushi, however, we were the only foreigners on the boat and he quickly rushed over to take our bags.
+Like in Maafushi, however, we were the only foreigners on the ferry and he quickly rushed over to take our bags.

-“Hello, Lauren!”
-He said, shaking my hand and then reaching for Dave’s.
+“Hello, Lauren!” he said, shaking my hand and then reaching for Dave’s.
 He carried our bags over to his wheelbarrow and motioned that we follow him down the sandy lanes.

-“Welcome to the Maldives!”
-He announced with an enormous grin on his face.
+“Welcome to the Maldives!” he announced with an enormous grin on his face.
 “Let me give you a tour of our beautiful island.”